melissadiep94/covid19-project/README.md

 ![alt text](https://github.com/melissadiep94/covid19-project/blob/main/Images/Covid_image2.png?raw=true)

-## Project Title: Analysis of Covid-19 in NJ
+## Project Title: Analysis of # of Covid-19 Cases vs. Several Different Factors
 * Name of Group: Pandemic Solvers
 * Team Members: Dasa Simova, Joshua Pohl, Melissa Diep, Shuchi Khandelwal, Paul Shelffo

 ## Project Description/Outline
-* Our team wanted to analyze the # of Covid-19 cases in NJ by county, and the correlation that population size, # of hospitalizations, # of vaccinations, and age has had in the # of cases per NJ county.
+* Our team wanted to analyze the # of Covid-19 cases in NJ by county, and the correlation that population size, # of hospitalizations, # of vaccinations, gender, and age has had in the # of cases per NJ county.

 ## Research Questions
 1. What is the correlation between population size and # of cases?